shwetamathur7/ValidateScope/README.md

 3. If user has right scope , then only call the application otherwise prompt User is unauthorized.

-**To validate the changes, Remove API permission(scope = access_as_user) from Azure Portal and hit the application.**
+**To validate the changes**

+-Remove API permission(scope = access_as_user) from Azure Portal and hit the application.**

+-User should get 401-Unauthorized error.

-_Another way to verify scope in spring boot is using @Authorization annotation_ Define the scope and roles in application file and verify the scope if authorization scheme is OAuth2 using @RolesAllowed and scope to authorize the resource in the application.
+_Another way to verify scope in spring boot is using @Authorization annotation_

+-Define the scope and roles in application file

+-@RolesAllowed and AuthorizationScope has been called in controller class to access the resource.